Skip to content

 The electrical service panel (distribution board, fuse box) is examined to identify which circuits were energised at the time of the fire, which breakers have tripped (indicating overcurrent), and which circuits serve the suspected area of origin.
 In the US, the National Electrical Code (NEC) specifies minimum wiring standards by construction date; the panel condition and circuit mapping allow the investigator to assess whether the installation was compliant with the code in force at the time of construction.
 In the UK, BS 7671 (IET Wiring Regulations) performs the equivalent function.
 Panel examination also identifies arc faults: arcs within the panel can be distinguished from downstream arcs by the location of arc deposits relative to the bus bars and branch circuit connections.

-The 2009 National Academy of Sciences report, Strengthening Forensic Science in the United States, devoted a chapter to fire investigation that was widely cited by defence attorneys and fire investigation researchers as a watershed document.
+The 2009 National Academy of Sciences report, Strengthening Forensic Science in the United States, devoted a chapter to fire investigation that was extensively cited by defence counsel and fire investigation researchers.
 The report's critique, as applied to fire investigation, had two main components.

 The first component addressed the validation gap: the report found that many of the physical indicators used to identify origin and cause in fire investigation had not been rigorously validated against experimental data.
 The V-pattern was a well-established fire dynamics phenomenon, but the specific claims made from V-pattern interpretation had rarely been tested against controlled experiments that varied the fire conditions systematically.
 Char depth as an origin indicator had a credible physical basis but had been applied in courts with a precision that the underlying science did not support.